sawleen/SG_private_property_prices/README.md

   <hr>
   <h3> Notes </h3>
   This was part of a group project I did for my part-time Masters.
 I wrote and shared these codes for my group mates' reference.
-I will like to thank my team for the discussion and insights contributed too.
+Thanks to my team for the discussion and insights contributed too :)
   </body>
 </html>